 The Instagram Money Calculator allows you to calculate your estimated earnings from your Instagram account if you believe you are an influencer, based on your engagement and number of followers.
-Also see the YouTube Money Estimator
+Below are some stats relating to engagement on Instagram, followed by the Instagram Post Estimator.

 Note: Unlike with YouTube, where you sell space on your videos and channel page for advertising at a rate decided by Google, Instagram does not compensate its users for running ads on their posted photos.
 Instagram is owned by Facebook, so it seeds Facebook ads on people's’ posts As such, Instagram influencers and brands don’t have an intermediary, or any set rates if they choose to work together .
 Brands make deals with influencers, and rates can vary markedly depending on the circumstances.
 However, one thing is consistent in nearly all cases - Influencers get paid more if they have both a high engagement rate, as well as a high number of followers.
 Brands have learned that you can easily buy followers who are of no practical value to anybody.
 Hence they are far more interested in you having genuine followers, those who interact with your posts.